 For example, a person may tithe (give 10%) of their income to the local church and be subject to the Narrative Fallacy that if you give 10% to God, He will look after you financially and no harm will come upon your wealth.
 You may even attribute this practice to your financial success.
 What they don’t account for is high employment, health, race, a good economy etc. Well, myself and countless others can tell you this nice formula is a fallacy – regardless of what Malachi wrote 2,500 years ago.
 Feel free to call it a faith conviction, generosity, religious duty etc. just don’t attribute it to your financial success.
 Communicators reading this: Avoid taking something scripture provides as a description and convert it into a prescription.
 I know a sermon titled “Things you might do for a stronger marriage” is less appealing than “Keys to building a bulletproof marriage” – but at least it has integrity.

 The other dark side of the Narrative Fallacy is that if things do NOT go well, you also believe that YOU have done the wrong thing.
-(Children of divorce often do this – their egotistical nature may have them believe if they were good boys and girls, mum and dad would have stayed together. ) This other side also works as a convenient get-out-of-guilt card for those that sold you the fallacy.
+(Children of divorce sometimes believe the separation was thier doing – their egotistical nature may have them believe if they were good boys and girls, mum and dad would have stayed together. ) This other side also works as a convenient get-out-of-guilt card for those that sold you the fallacy.
 “Ah, you mustn’t have done it right!”, is something they may chant from safe privileged distance.
 Many in the Word of Faith movement became masters at this dark art.

 A few more examples of absolute cause-and-effect formulas in and out of the church may include :